Casa Contenadores

 Just one more Pacemaker story to share.
 Every year or so I go in for what’s called an ICD interrogation where they extract the year’s pacemaker activity via Bluetooth.
 One time this young male tech was reviewing the annual history and asked me if I remember where I was or what happened on the Friday after Thanksgiving.
 That’s a day most can recollect as it’s Black Friday for the American women-folk.
 I was already living abroad and remembered vividly having some extraordinary and aggressive copulation that day and night.
 We both had a good laugh as he advised that we move the upper limit a tad higher before the internal, automatic defibrillator kicks in.
 I think it’s now set around 220 BPM, a threshold no man should exceed whilst in bed.
 It’s kinda telling that my resting pulse is 60 and while hiking Camelback I only hit 180 BPM 🤔

 Ok ok.
 Since you asked politely, one final story.
 Back in 2018 I was teaching ESL in Mexico when one of the students asked if anyone else heard a beeping tone.
 No one else did and we moved on.
 That night while falling asleep, I heard the aforementioned beeping tone.
-I searched high and low for the damn tone.
+I searched high and low for that damn tone.
 Was it a dying cellphone abandoned in a drawer?…was it some gadget buried in a hidden backpack pocket?…was it a retail theft tag sewn into the hem of a recently purchased clothing garment?
 No lie, only after a few days of intermittent beeping alarm tones was I able to discern it was coming from deep inside my chest.
-No one told me that my ICD had a low battery alert that triggers about 6 months before needing a swap.
+No one told me that my ICD had a low battery alert that triggers about 2 months before needing a swap.
 Note: sounds that emanate from your core tend to travel within your core and are heard and processed internally.
 They’re super difficult to source.

 Well enough of the background story.
 Let me get to the point – that a NDE changes everything.
-It changes things spiritually well beyond the physically.
+It changes things spiritually well beyond the physical.
 I haven’t researched this topic much and I won’t be regurgitating someone else’s book or writings.
 This is just my own experience, anecdotally.
 The changes I went through as a result of my NDE were profound.
 I can tie the NDE to my divorce decision, my career path, my obscure ex-pat domiciles – really, my overall journey in life for the last 16 years.

 A NDE forces you to reflect, reassess and alter course.
 You’ve faced your mortality, been given a reprieve, and given a second chance to extend and finish the race on new terms.
 It’s a huge gift, if you choose to accept it as such.
 I did.